The Little Foxes (film): Plot

 Regina now forces her brothers to give her 75% ownership of the business, threatening to reveal their crimes to the local magistrate, and them being jailed.
 While Oscar is truly infuriated with the loss of the money and power that he so wanted, Ben takes the loss more philosophically, saying that he must accept it for now, but the situation may turn.
 For example, he might begin to ask what a man in a wheelchair was doing on a staircase.
 A bewildered Alexandra overhears this.
 “What was Papa doing on the staircase?”
 She asks her relatives.

-Alexandra becomes aware of her mother’s and uncles’ perfidy.
+Alexandra becomes aware of her mother's and uncles’ perfidy.
 She confronts her mother telling her that she wasn't going to stand by and watch people like her eat the earth and causing all kinds of hurt and tragedy.
 Comforting her, David gently tells her that she had to learn the truth by herself; she would have resented anyone who told her about her family.
 Alexandra and David leave town and her completely poisonous family for a new life together.
-Regina, now wealthy, is left utterly alone: her daughter has left, her husband has died on account of Regina's willful neglect, and her brothers are unable to be trusted.
+Regina, now wealthy, is left utterly alone: her daughter has left, her husband has died on account of her willful neglect, and her brothers are unable to be trusted.